SystemsApproach/sdn/uses.rst

 intended.
 We return to the potential of INT to impact how we build and operate networks in the concluding chapter of this book.

-This example illustrates once again a potential benefit of SDN: the ability to try out new ideas that would have in the past been infeasible.
+This use case illustrates once again a potential benefit of SDN: the ability to try out new ideas that would have in the past been infeasible.
 With traditional fixed-function ASICs doing the packet forwarding, you could never get the chance to try an idea like INT to see if the benefits justify the cost.
-It is this freedom to experiment that will lead to lasting benefits from SDN in the long run.
+It is this freedom to experiment and innovate that will lead to lasting benefits from SDN in the long run.